apache/apisix-website/blog/en/blog/2023/06/02/lenovo-uses-apisix.md

 In a large enterprise, there will be an intranet and a DMZ (demilitarized zone).
 In the intranet, if hundreds of application systems need to implement API calls through the API gateway, a centralized intranet gateway will be established to be responsible for API routing, authentication, WAF control, etc. If the API service is to provide external network services, according to the strict architecture design, a centralized gateway needs to be deployed in the DMZ.
 The API call goes through the DMZ and then will be exposed to the public network through the relevant firewall.

 There are many challenges in this process.

 - Distributed API information and incorrect use of API bring **high operational costs**.

 - **Limited scalability and availability** because of a single point of failure.
 If the gateway fails, all requests will be blocked, resulting in downtime and disruption of services (centralized team resource).

 - Too many API scenarios and routes deployed in one gateway node can **easily become overwhelming and cause latency issues**.

 - **Excessive resource usage or failure** by an API can negatively impact the performance of all APIs.

-- Installing an etcd / ZK for each API gateway makes the **architecture too heavy** (using admin console)
+- Installing an etcd / ZK for each API gateway makes the **architecture too heavy**. (using admin console)

 - Heterogeneous system architecture has **multiple API authorizations** from API gateway and API service providers, which adds complexity to API usage.

 ## Why Lenovo Opted for APISIX